 One can start to infuse their life with more zen by slowing down–though this isn't so easy to do in the hustle and bustle of modern life.
-Imagine your day as a movie.
-Where, in all that rush and activity, can you push pause or slow down the frame?
-Figuring that out is finding Zen as you move.
-Here are 10 quick ways to find stillness amid the chaos anytime.
+Imagine your day as a movie: Where, in all that rush and activity, can you push pause or slow down the frame?
+Figuring that out is the first step in finding more zen.
+Here are 10 ideas for how to choose stillness amid the chaos.

 1. Close your eyes.

-It’s simple, really: Anytime you want, you can stop and pull the blinds shut, turning your gaze inward.
-When you do this, you are looking into the beautiful darkness of you, and it is the first step toward becoming more grounded or Zen.
+Anytime you want, you can stop and pull the blinds shut and turn your gaze inward.
+When you do this, you are looking into the beautiful stillness of your inner world, and it is the first step toward becoming more at peace.

 2. Count to 10.

-You can almost hear your mother’s voice when you read this one, can’t you?
-I can.
+You can almost hear an authority figure's voice when you read this one, can’t you?
 When faced with a stressful moment, stop and count to 10.
 It worked when you were little, and it works now.
-Add deep ujjayi breaths (an ancient yoga breathing method to help calm the mind) when you really need to slow down.
+Adding deep ujjayi breaths (an ancient yoga breathing method to help calm the mind) to your counting can help make it even more effective.

 3. Take deep breaths with a mantra.

-Zen happens when we are relaxed, and we are relaxed when we are happy.
-Somehow, as we get older, we do fewer silly things and we smile and belly-laugh less often.
+As we get older, we tend to do fewer silly things and we smile and belly-laugh less often.
 Let's change that: Have a spontaneous dance party in your undies tomorrow morning.
 Skip instead of walking.
 Do something that helps you find joy each day.
-Laughing is good medicine; happiness is the place where Zen lives.
+Laughing is good medicine; happiness is the place where zen lives.

 5. Walk or bike instead of driving.

-The morning hours are the quietest, and finding some “you time” then can set the tone for your entire day.
-Set your alarm a bit early one day a week and build some really yummy early morning “you time” into your weekly schedule.
-Use this time to journal, meditate, or work out.
-You won’t be sorry.
+Finding some “you time” in those quiet early hours can set the tone for your entire day.
+Set your alarm a bit early one day a week and give yourself a good dose of “you time” with a longer morning routine.
+You can use this time to journal, meditate, work out—anything that gets your day started on the right note.

 7. Take a five-minute pause (dhyana).

 Meditation can happen in just a few minutes, and those few minutes can be life-changing.
 Set aside five minutes each day to do a mini-meditation session.
 Sit in a comfortable seated position; close your eyes; begin taking deep, full breaths in and out through your nose; close your eyes; and breathe.
 Observe your thoughts without putting too much weight on them—imagine they are cars driving on the freeway and you're watching them pass from the sidewalk.

-To keep careful tabs on the time without an alarm, grab a mala (string of beads) at a local boutique or online, and use it to count the breaths and stay focused.
+To keep careful tabs on the time without an alarm, grab a mala (string of beads) and use it to count the breaths and stay focused.

 8. Set reminders for “NOW.”